yidas/deployer-php-cli/README.md

 Deployer provides webhook feature for triggering project deployment by any webhook service such as Gitlab.

-To use webhook, you need add webhook setting into the projects you need in `config.inc.php`:
+To use webhook, you need add webhook setting into the projects you needed in `config.inc.php`:

 ```php
 return [